Q. Is there a money back guarantee?

 Q. I live in the United States!
 How can I save on my package?

 A. Hi Neighbour!
-Little Winks is located in Canada which means all of our prices are in the Canadian dollar, with the US dollar so much strong than the Canadian dollar the savings for our United States clients is around 30% off!
+Little Winks is located in Canada which means all of our prices are in the Canadian dollar; with the US dollar so much stronger than the Canadian dollar the savings for our United States clients is around 30% off!

 Currencies are changing all of the time so be sure to take advantage of this while it is in your favour.

 Q. I don’t live in BC, can you still work with us?

 A. Absolutely!
 Little Winks works with families from all over the world, some of our clients are Northern Ireland, New Zealand, the U.S., and our neighbouring provinces.
 We embrace the gift of FaceTime!

 A. If you desire hands on assistance and support while implementing your customized sleep plan, we can come from the beginning of the bedtime routine, for three hours, to be with you in your home, giving you the support you need.

 We will be right there with you to encourage, educate, and equip you as you lead your little one through the changes and teach them how to sleep independently.

 This is the perfect add-on for any age, please note this is only available to Fraser Valley, BC, clients.

 Q. I can't afford it, is there a way to help?